ComplexSecurity/Burp-Suite-Exam/GraphQL API Vulnerabilities/GraphQL API Vulnerabilities.md

 # Output the generated GraphQL query string
 print(final_query)
 ```

+Attempt to send all login credentials at once using mutations to brute force the password.
 # GraphQL CSRF

 GraphQL can allow a CSRF attack to take place whereby an attacker creates an exploit that causes a victim's browser to send a malicious query as the victim.